CyVerse-learning-materials/discovery_environment_guide/step2.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Managing Data in the Discovery Enviornment
+Managing Data in the Discovery Environment
 ---------------------------------------------

 With CyVerse, you can manage data throughout the data lifecycle, from uploading, to adding metadata, to analyzing, sharing results, and making your data public for others to reuse.
 The DE interface is where you access, view, and manage your files in the CyVerse Data Store.